Nalawade-Purva/netflix-login-page/README.md

 Tech Stack
 HTML: For the structure of the page.
 CSS: For styling and layout adjustments.
-JavaScript: (Optional for further enhancements)
+JavaScript: (Optional for further enhancements).

 Project Structure
 bash